LAST UPDATED: October 23, 2019

 A: Some do.
 Night vision goggles with thermal imaging use specialized optics to detect infrared light emitted by an object.
 However, low- and medium-range thermal devices do not offer good image clarity or resolution.
 Most image-enhancing devices offer better performance than units with thermal imaging, at the same price range.

-With good optical clarity and a smart design, the Bestguarder NV-900 Digital Night Vision Binocular is our top choice for night vision goggles.
+With good optical clarity and smart design, the Bestguarder NV-900 Digital Night Vision Binocular is our top choice for night vision goggles.